FAQ - Instructors

-This is an option within the EvaluationKIT software that we intend to use during future semesters for specific courses.
-We currently offer the ability to add up to five additional items for all courses within the department.
+We currently only offer the ability to add up to five additional items for all courses within the department.
 For more information regarding adding items, please contact IR.

 Yes.
 One of the report options is ’Raw Data’ which is in Excel format.
 This file contains record level data for each respondent including comments, so you can match a student’s comments with how he/she answered the other questions.
 Please note that there is NO identifying information for any respondent, so you will not be able to identify which student submitted each response.